If you are thinking of launching a Kickstarter, you are probably considerind the pros and cons of crowdfunding.

 - I can do this and be profitable (or break even at least)

 In business, negative cash to cash means that you receive money before you render services.
 This helps reduce risk and requires less capital to operate.
 By getting supporters’ money before delivering the project, you are raising funds through the generous donations of others without having to spend your personal money.

 12. Free PR

-It’s difficult to get press for your crowdfunding campaign but once you do the momentum continues to build.
-Sending a press release for your crowdfunding campaign will not guarantee crass, but it is possible to get free press by launching your campaign.
+Crowdfunding campaigns offer journalists and influencers an exciting and timely news story to report on.
+Campaigns offer a different take than standard product launches.
+While it can be difficult to get press for your crowdfunding campaign, once you have some the momentum will continue to build.
+Sending a press release for your crowdfunding campaign will not guarantee publicity, but it is possible to get free press by launching a campaign.

 It’s easy to communicate with your backers through a crowdfunding platform.
-There is more transparency in how the project is doing with all stakeholders.
+These platforms encourage updates throughout the process to engage the backers.
+There is more transparency in how the project is evolving due to this communication with all stakeholders.

 14. Saves You Time

-If your idea is terrible, you’ll find out because no one will back your project.
-This will save you a great deal of time compared to the traditional way of creating a product and then try to sell it to others.
+If your idea is terrible, you’ll quickly find out because no one will back your project.
+This result will save you a great deal of time compared to the traditional business model of creating a product and then trying to sell it to others.